How to use diagnostics after FIT ingestion

 It shows how observed moving-window speed behaves across grade.

-• no obvious dominance by bizarre outlier behavior
+• no dominance by outlier activity types

 Use it to ask: